 - 180 g egg whites (that's about 5- 6 egg whites)

 - 300 g sugar

 - 450 g butter cut in cubes at room temp

 - *flavouring as desired

 - Add your sugar, salt and egg whites to the TM bowl with the butterfly in place.
 Set the temperature to 70°c for 8 minutes on speed 3.5.

-- Once the mix has cooled, doubled in volume and peaks have formed, slowly start adding the cubed butter into the TM bowl a little at a time while the butterfly is spinning.
+- Once the mix has cooled, at least doubled in volume and peaks have formed, slowly start adding the cubed butter into the TM bowl a little at a time while the butterfly is spinning.
 Don't worry if the mix looks like it has separated it will come together with a bit more mixing.